The things you can claim tax on as a teacher.

 - everyday footwear – for example, dress, casual or running shoes.

-A compulsory uniform is a set of clothing that, worn together, identifies you as an employee of an organisation having a strictly enforced policy that makes it compulsory for you to wear the uniform while you are at work.
+A compulsory uniform is a set of clothing that, when worn together, identifies you as an employee of an organisation that has a strictly enforced policy that requires you to wear the uniform while you are at work.
 This policy mandates that employees must wear the uniform at all times while they are on the job.

 Single items of compulsory clothing